Keywords: self-supervised learning, masked auto-encoder

 Abstract: Masked image modeling (MIM) has become a popular strategy for self-supervised learning (SSL) of visual representations with Vision Transformers.
 A representative MIM model, the masked auto-encoder (MAE), randomly masks a subset of image patches and reconstructs the masked patches given the unmasked patches.
 Concurrently, many recent works in self-supervised learning utilize the student/teacher paradigm which provides the student with an additional target based on the output of a teacher composed of an exponential moving average (EMA) of previous students.
 Although common, relatively little is known about the dynamics of the interaction between the student and teacher.
 Through analysis on a simple linear model, we find that the teacher conditionally removes previous gradient directions based on feature similarities which effectively acts as a conditional momentum regularizer.
-From this analysis, we present a simple SSL method, The Reconstruction-Consistent Masked Auto-Encoder (RC-MAE) by adding an EMA teacher to MAE.
+From this analysis, we present a simple SSL method, the Reconstruction-Consistent Masked Auto-Encoder (RC-MAE) by adding an EMA teacher to MAE.
 We find that RC-MAE converges faster and requires less memory usage than state-of-the-art self-distillation methods during pre-training, which may provide a way to enhance the practicality of prohibitively expensive self-supervised learning of Vision Transformer models.
-Additionally, we show that RC-MAE achieves more robustness and better performance than MAE on downstream tasks such as ImageNet-1K classification, object detection, and instance segmentation.
+Additionally, we show that RC-MAE achieves more robustness and better performance compared to MAE on downstream tasks such as ImageNet-1K classification, object detection, and instance segmentation.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.

 No Acknowledgement Section: I certify that there is no acknowledgement section in this submission for double blind review.